To Add and Edit Text

 Text is styled directly through the Fonts panel and Text commands in the main menu.
 With one or more text objects selected, open the Fonts panel.
 As desired, choose the font and associated style elements, such as size, color, and shadow.
 Alternatively, colors can be dropped on text objects directly from the Colors panel.

 Several text formatting options are available through the main menu.
 Choose Text > to choose from styles, alignment, case, kerning, and more.
 The Fonts panel offers font selection and custom effects, including outline, shadow, and mask.
-Align, kern, change case and baseline are available menu options.
-Font effects and options can be applied to blocks of text, individual words, and and even individual glyphs!
+Align, tighten and loosen kerning, change case and baseline are available menu options and keyboard shortcuts.
+Font effects and options can be applied to blocks of text, individual words, and and even individual glyphs.
 For full creative control, including applying styles and distortion, you can convert text to shapes, shape groups, and paths.

 To Expand the Text Box When Some Text is Hidden